jhaip/programmable-space/README.md

 # Project Overview

 Most research so far has used the idea that computer programs have a 1-1 mapping with physical objects.
-Physical objects have the source code written/printed on them so people in the room can understand what the code is/does.
+Physical objects have the source code written/printed on them so people in the room can read what the code does.
-There is no use of traditional GUI computer interface: everything is remade in the room.
+There is no use of traditional GUI computer interface - everything is remade in the room.

 [Click here to see an example of a minimal programmable space](https://haiperspace.com/writing/20-02-11-rfid-cards/) that uses RFID cards as the physical representation of programs.

-The programmable space is the combination of two parts:
+A programmable space is the combination of two parts:

 1. What the physical objects are, how people interact with them, and how they can be used as inputs to the system
-2. The specific technical implementation that brings the system to life and defines the semantics of the code, what is possible for people in a programmable space, and how it can be implemented on existing computer systems.
+2. The software implementation that brings the system to life.
+This defines the semantics of the code, what is possible for people in a programmable space, and how it can be implemented on existing computer systems.

-Although this is a Github project and software systems are important to the project implementation, I should be clear this is not a "software project".
-The research goals of this project are to experience the physical side and the software implementation is just necessary step in the prototype.
+The code in this Github project covers the software implementation.
+The physical side is described in this README and is illustrated in the [Gallery](#gallery).

 ## Physical Objects

-Research so far has used the idea that textual/graphical code is printed on physical objects in the room.
+Research so far has used the idea that program source code is printed on physical objects in the room.
-Although the project research explores more physical ways to make and mold systems, I don't imagine a world that is totally free of text and building on existing programming languages is a convenient starting point.
+Although this research explores more physical ways to make and mold systems, I don't imagine a world that is totally free of text and building on existing textual programming languages is a convenient starting point.

 Therefore there are two main types of physical objects: